-In the first article series I described the interface (interface) pre TCVR Kenwood TS-870S, which added another mode to our HAM family.
-To be continued article pre TCVR Yaesu FT-817ND.
-The connections work reliably, FT8's collection of diplomas is growing incredibly.
-You can see the most beautiful ones in photo album.
-The construction of your own digi interface is really undemanding and affordable.
-For Paľa, OM7ASP I made an even simpler version of the digi interface for its TCVR Yaesu FT-857D, which I will describe to you now.
+In the first article series I described the interface for TCVR Kenwood TS-870S, which added another mode to our HAM family.
+In the next continuation article for TCVR Yaesu FT-817ND.
+The connections work reliably, the collection FT8 diplomas are incredibly expanding.
+You can view the most beautiful ones in the photo album.
+Designing your own digi interface is really easy and affordable.
+For Paľ, OM7ASP, I made an even simpler version of the digi interface for his TCVR Yaesu FT-857D, which I will now describe to you.

 Construction

-The wiring diagram is basically the same as in the second part, therefore, I will no longer describe it here.
+The wiring diagram is basically the same as in the second part, so I will not describe it here.
 You may be wondering what the difference is.
 The answer is simple.
-No need to look for a box.
+You don't need to look for a box.
 You can use the one from the USB hub.
-He worked for me 4 USB port hub from Hama.
-It has enough space for audio circuits after flying out one USB connector (A picture 1).
-Welding requires a little skill.
-Two carpet knives have worked for me, because they are also quite thin, also quite solid.
-Carefully insert one into the gap between the cover and the base, and slowly and gently pry the gap around the perimeter until we release all the latches..
-The cover should fall out by itself (A picture 2).
-We'll fly you one USB connector - a USB sound card board will be fixed in its place.
-We solder briefly at temperature 180 – 200 °C.
+It worked for me 4-port USB hub from manufacturer Hama.
+It has enough space for audio circuits after soldering out one USB connector (Figure 1).
+Boiling requires a bit of skill.
+Two carpet knives worked well for me because they are both quite thin and quite strong.
+We carefully insert one into the gap between the cover and the base, and slowly and gently pry with the other, we expand the gap around the perimeter until all the latches are released.
+The cover should come off by itself (Figure 2).
+We fly out one USB connector for you - a plate from a USB sound card is fixed in its place.
+We fly for a short time at a temperature of 180-200 °C.

-We will choose the same model of the USB sound card as the previous part, just any card from a Chinese store is enough.
-We remove the cover much easier (A picture 3).
+We choose the same model of USB sound card as in the previous part, any card from a Chinese store will do.
+We remove the cover much easier (Image 3).

-We fly out of the card a USB male connector and two jack connectors for a microphone and headphones.
-Let me warn you again, to be careful when soldering, there is a risk of the printed circuit board being burned out or the paths with the connections being torn off.
-We connect soldered contacts via USB connectors with flexible cables.
-We determine their length when attaching the USB sound card to the USB hub.
-The plates should fit together, take up as little space as possible and, in particular, their components must not touch, so as not to damage them.
-Probably no one wants to fly back the SMD capacitor.
-When the plates are fitted, cables measured and cut to the correct length, we can fly them.
-Let's try, whether the plates fit into the box, not to protrude.
+From the card, we fly out the USB male connector and two jack connectors for microphone and headphones.
+I would like to warn again to be careful when soldering, there is a risk of burning the PCB or tearing off the tracks with connections.
+We will connect the flown contacts of the USB connectors with flexible wires.
+We will determine their length when attaching the USB sound card to the USB hub.
+The boards should fit into each other, take up as little space as possible, and above all, their components must not touch each other to avoid damage.
+Probably no one wants to fly back SMD capacitor.
+When the boards are fitted, the wires measured and cut to the correct length, we can solder them.
+We will check if the boards fit into the box so that they do not stick out.

-Next comes the introduction of audio paths to the TCVR.
-This is achieved via a 6-pin DATA connector.
-We will choose a fairly long shielded audio cable.
-With one wire for audio input, the second for audio output and the third for grounding.
-Connect the wires on the connector side with the DATA IN pins, DATA OUT a GND.
-We pass the cable through the hole after the soldered USB connector from the USB hub.
-We can previously push a strip of plastic foil onto the cable from outside and inside the box, so that the opening is well closed.
+Next, we will bring the audio paths to the TCVR.
+We will achieve this through a 6-pin DATA connector.
+We will choose a long shielded audio cable.
+With one conductor for audio input, the second for audio output, and the third for grounding.
+We will connect the wires on the connector side with pins DATA IN, DATA OUT, and GND.
+We will thread the cable through the hole after the flown USB connector from the USB hub.
+We can also push a strip of plastic film onto the cable from the outside and inside of the box to ensure the hole is well closed.

-We fly DATA OUT 1200bps through a 1k2 Ω resistor to the microphone input.
-She is indifferent, which channel to select, because the microphone has them connected.
+DATA OUT 1200bps we solder through a 1k2 Ω resistor to the microphone input.
+It doesn't matter which channel we choose because the microphone has them connected.

-DATA IN is first connected via a 3k3 Ω resistor to the speaker output (either right or left).
-Finally we connect DATA IN via a resistor 100 Ω and GND.
+DATA IN we first connect through a 3k3 Ω resistor to the speaker output (either right or left).
+Finally, we connect DATA IN through a 100 Ω resistor to GND.

-I recommend trying the connection first without the cover in order to correct any shortcomings.
+I recommend trying the connection without a cover first to correct any deficiencies.

 When everything works, we can close the box.
-We're done.
-Have fun broadcasting.
+We are done.
+Enjoy broadcasting.

-How to set up Windows operating system 10 a program WSJT-X is found on this video:
+How to set up the Windows 10 operating system and program WSJT-x is located in this video:

 Resources